 Only the people at the top make money, and the people at the bottom lose money.
 There’s no tangible product in a pyramid scheme; it’s all about recruiting people to buy in to the scheme and then having those people recruit others, and so on.
 A Ponzi scheme is a classic example of a pyramid scheme.

-In the case of MLMs (think Amway, Avon, Herbalife, Mary Kay, Primerica, etc.) there is an actual product being sold (like makeup or nutritional supplements) but the vast majority of members still end up losing money.
+In the case of common MLMs (think Amway, Avon, Herbalife, Mary Kay, Primerica, etc.) there is an actual product being sold (like makeup or nutritional supplements) but the vast majority of members still end up losing money.

 This is because MLM “sellers” are really the customers — they have to buy the product themselves, and then attempt to sell it to others.